TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.39.md

 ---

-And if any beast, of which ye may eat, die; he that toucheth the carcass thereof shall be unclean until the even.
+"'If any animal, of which you may eat, dies; he who touches its carcass shall be unclean until the evening.